Wervice/EspressoNode/README.md

 #### Legal
 This project uses ttkthemes by the ttkthemes authors. [https://ttkthemes.readthedocs.io](https://ttkthemes.readthedocs.io)

-I use the Arc theme included in the ttkthemes library.
+I use the Breeze theme included in the ttkthemes library.